Skip to main content

 New Mexico's Legal Protections for Nursing Home Residents

-New Mexico law provides multiple layers of protection for nursing home residents:
+New Mexico law provides several layers of protection.

-New Mexico Resident Rights.
-Under the New Mexico Nursing Home Residents' Rights Act (NMSA 28-13-1 et seq.), residents have enumerated rights including dignified treatment, privacy, freedom from abuse and neglect, and the right to participate in care planning.
+Resident rights.
+New Mexico law grants nursing home residents enumerated rights, including dignified treatment, privacy, freedom from abuse and neglect, and the right to participate in care planning.

-The Resident Abuse and Neglect Act.
-New Mexico requires mandatory reporting of suspected abuse, neglect, or exploitation of nursing home residents.
-Failure by facility staff to report constitutes a separate violation.
+Mandatory reporting.
+New Mexico requires reporting of suspected abuse, neglect, or exploitation of residents.
+A staff member's failure to report is itself a violation.

 Standard civil negligence.
-A nursing facility that fails to meet the standard of care applicable to its profession is liable for the resulting harm under standard negligence principles.
-The standard of care is defined by federal regulations, state licensing standards, and professional practice standards in nursing and long-term care.
+A facility that fails to meet the standard of care for its profession is liable for the resulting harm.
+That standard is defined by federal regulations, state licensing standards, and professional nursing and long-term care practice.

 What Families Can Do After Discovering Negligence

 Document what you observe.
-Photographs of injuries, pressure sores, and environmental conditions.
+Photographs of injuries, pressure sores, and conditions.
 Notes of conversations with staff, including what was said and by whom.
-A log of dates, observations, and responses from the facility.
+A log of dates, observations, and the facility's responses.

 Report to the appropriate agency.
-The New Mexico Department of Health Long-Term Care Bureau investigates complaints against licensed facilities.
-File a complaint with the detail of what was observed.
+The state Department of Health investigates complaints against licensed facilities.
 Adult Protective Services can be contacted for suspected abuse or neglect.
-The Ombudsman program — a federally mandated advocacy program for nursing home residents — can also assist.
+The long-term care Ombudsman program, a federally mandated advocacy program for residents, can also help.

 Request medical records.
-Obtain the resident's complete medical records from the facility.
-These document the care provided (or not provided) and are essential to any legal claim.
+Obtain the resident's complete records from the facility.
+They document the care provided, or not provided, and are essential to any claim.

 Contact an attorney.
-An attorney who handles nursing home negligence cases will evaluate the records, identify the standard of care violations, and determine what remedies are available.
-In serious cases — significant injury, decline attributable to neglect, wrongful death — legal action is often the most effective way to achieve accountability and appropriate compensation.
+An attorney who handles nursing home cases can evaluate the records, identify the standard-of-care violations, and determine what remedies are available.
+In serious cases, significant injury, decline attributable to neglect, or death, legal action is often the most effective way to achieve accountability.

 Consider relocation.
-If the facility has failed your family member, continuing in the same environment while a legal process proceeds is not required.
-The resident's safety comes first.
+If the facility has failed your family member, you're not required to keep them there while a legal process unfolds.
+Their safety comes first.

 What Compensation May Be Available?